 This is an invite only event.
 There are no ticket sales.

 Attendance is limited.
 Your organization must submit a talk in order to receive an invitation for attendance.
 Submission to CFP does not guarantee presentation acceptance, but does guarantee attendance while capacity remains available.

-When a meeting, or part thereof, is held under the Chatham House Rule, participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.
-No part of Red Team Summit is to be recorded (audio or video) or photographed.
-Direct quotes should not be shared.
+When a meeting is held under the Chatham House Rule, participants are free to use the information received, but the identity or affiliation of speakers and participants may not be revealed.